sharkymark/economics/README.md

-# USA New Home Sales vs NASDAQ Bank ETF Analysis
+# Economic Indicators Analysis

-This Python application visualizes the relationship between USA new home sales and NASDAQ bank ETF performance.
+This Python application analyzes and visualizes the relationship between various economic indicators and the KBE Bank ETF performance.

 ## Features
-- Fetches new home sales data from U.S. Census Bureau API
-- Retrieves NASDAQ bank ETF (QABA) data using yfinance
+- Fetches KBE ETF data from Yahoo Finance using yfinance
+- Retrieves economic indicators from FRED API:
+  - New Home Sales (HSN1F)
+  - Housing Starts (HOUST)
+  - 10-Year Treasury Yield (GS10)
+- Calculates year-over-year (YoY) changes for all series
-- Creates a comparative visualization of both datasets
+- Creates a comparative visualization of all datasets

 ## Installation
 1. Clone this repository